-The Company's exposure to interest rate risk arises from the interest rate impact on cash and cash equivalents.
-The Company's practice has been to invest cash and cash equivalents at floating rates of interest, in order to maintain liquidity, while achieving a satisfactory return for shareholders.
-There is minimal risk that the Company would recognize any loss as a result of a decrease in the fair value of any guaranteed bank investment certificates included in cash and cash equivalents as they are generally held with large financial institutions.
-During the period ended June 30, 2023, the Company was not exposed to significant interest rate risk.
+The Company's exposure to interest rate risk arises from the interest rate impact on cash.
+The Company's practice has been to invest cash at floating rates of interest, in order to maintain liquidity, while achieving a satisfactory return for shareholders.
+There is minimal risk that the Company would recognize any loss as a result of a decrease in the fair value of any guaranteed bank investment certificates included in cash as they are generally held with large financial institutions.
+During the period ended June 30, 2024, the Company was not exposed to significant interest rate risk.